everymind/SurprisingMinds/index.md

 {% include toc icon="anchor" title="Surprising Minds" %}

-In July 2017, we installed an interactive science exhibit at Sea Life Brighton in order to **protoype a new way to ask scientific questions about behaviour and the mind "in the wild"**.
+In July 2017, we installed an interactive science exhibit at Sea Life Brighton in order to **explore a new way to ask scientific questions about behaviour and the mind "in the wild"**.
 We hope that the exhibit will help us make topics in neuroscience and cognitive science more inclusive and accessible to the general public.

 ## What is 'intelligence'?